Your pension scheme may have the following provisions:

 - a premium pension institution

-- an organization which is not established in the Netherlands and meets 1 of the following conditions:
+- an organization which is not established in the Netherlands and meets one of the following conditions:

-- The organization is designated by the Minister.
+- The organization is recognised by the relevant Dutch ministers.

 If you have a pension scheme that does not meet the conditions attached to pension schemes in full then the Minister of Finance and the Minister of Social Affairs and Employment may still, subject to certain conditions, designate the scheme as a pension scheme.
 You can submit an application for the designation of a scheme as a pension scheme to:

 - Ministry of Finance